jjfraney/bells/server/README.md

 This duration is expressed in a string formatted according to [Java Duration#parse](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence)

-belltower.calendar.id - the id of the google calendar from which scheduled events are read.
+belltower.calendar.id - the id of the Google calendar from which scheduled events are read.

 belltower.calendar.path.client-secrets - path to json file which holds credentials to